Piano Teaching Practice in South Lakeland

 Stephen has had wide and varied teaching experience spanning over the last thirty-five years.
 Stephen has a PhD related to music composition, an MA in Composition Studies (Distinction), BA (Hons) Music (First Class) and holds a Licentiate of the Guildhall School of Music and Drama (LGSM - Piano Teachers).

 Although Stephen has always taught privately, he has also worked as a lecturer in Higher and Further Education, where he taught Performance, Composition and Arranging, Theory, and History and Analysis.
 It is this experience that has helped to forge his unique style of teaching that he adapts to respond effectively to students of all ages and abilities.

 Stephen left Salford University in 2011 to concentrate on the expansion and consolidation of his private teaching practice, and to launch his own record label and publishing business Eklectica Records and Eklectica Publishing.
-Stephen is a member of the Incorporated Society of Musicians (ISM) and the European Piano Teachers' Association (EPTA).
+Stephen is a member of the European Piano Teachers' Association (EPTA).

 Having a deep knowledge of the piano and its associated repertoire is essential.
 Nurturing a love of music in all students by encouraging them to listen to a wide variety of music, by both listening to recordings and by going to concerts is also important.
 Central to developing the all-round musician, students are encouraged to take part in music-making by performing for family and friends (at the pupil’s discretion!), or by joining a group or ensemble.
 The most important consideration, however, must be that learning should be fun!